Stop a Failed Quarter From Becoming a Failed Year: Reset Protocol for $60K–$100K Operators

 This protocol works when executed correctly.
 Here’s what breaks it.

-What it is: Stretching an 8-hour triage into 20+ days of reflection
+What it is: stretching an 8-hour triage into 20+ days of reflection.

-The Complete Math on This Protocol
+The Complete Revenue Math on the 48-Hour Quarter Reset Protocol

 Typical failed quarter: